 By the numbers

-Types of computer memory: Computer memory consists primarily of DRAM (dynamic random-access memory) and NAND Flash.
-DRAM is used for temporary storage in PCs, servers, and mobile devices.
-NAND Flash is used for permanent storage in mobile devices.
-NAND is increasingly replacing hard drives in PCs and servers in the form of solid-state drives (“SSDs”) due to its significantly faster access speed.
-The majority of these types of products are commonly bought and sold in the secondary market for a relatively high percentage of cost.
+computer memory types and outlook: Computer memory consists primarily of DRAM and NAND flash.
+DRAM is used for temporary storage in personal computers (PCs), servers and mobile devices.
+NAND flash is used for permanent storage in mobile devices.
+NAND has largely replaced hard drives in PCs and servers in the form of SSDs due to its significantly faster access speed.
+The majority of these types of products are bought and sold in the secondary market for a relatively high percentage of cost.

-Prices historically volatile: In the past, the markets for commodity DRAM, and to a slightly lesser extent NAND Flash, have been extremely volatile because of the commoditized nature of these products and fluctuations in demand.
-Typically, there is little differentiation between one manufacturer’s product and the next, resulting in competition in price and availability.
+Prices Historically Volatile: In the past, the markets for commodity DRAM, and to a slightly lesser extent NAND flash, have been extremely volatile because of the commoditized nature of these products and fluctuations in demand.
+Typically, there is little differentiation between one manufacturer’s product and the next, resulting in competition in both price and availability.
 Prices and values decrease when availability is high.
 When availability is scarce, prices and values stabilize and can sometimes even increase.
-The DRAM market has experienced a significant increase over the past 16 months; revenue is forecasted at $57.3 billion for 2017, a 39 percent increase over 2016.
-DRAM average selling prices are expected to continue increasing for the next six months, though probably not as rapidly as they did over the past 16 months.

 Although average selling prices increased in early 2020, industry revenue decreased due to DRAM shipment disruptions caused by COVID-19-resultant logistic disruptions.

 SSD Market growth: Solid-state drives (SSDs) using NAND flash storage, which is a nonvolatile storage that does not require power to retain data, are the current standard for laptops and other mobile devices and are being adopted in other industries, such as automotive and data center.